-If you're looking into going snorkeling while on holiday, then there are some simple things you can do to make it a memorable experience for all the right reasons.
+If you're thinking about doing some snorkeling while on holiday, then there are some simple things you can do to make it a memorable experience, for all the right reasons.

 Click the link below to take you to the answer of your most pressing question, or keep scrolling to read the whole article.